lwmqn/shepherd/README.md

 <a name="EVT_permit"></a>
 ### Event: 'permitJoining'
-`function(time) {}`
+`function (joinTimeLeft) {}`
-Fired when the Server is allowing for devices to join the network.
+Fired when the Server is allowing for devices to join the network, where `joinTimeLeft` is number of seconds left to allow devices to join the network.
 The event will be triggered at each tick of countdown.

-1. `time` (_Number_): seconds left to disallow devices to join the network

 *************************************************